Sun 12 Nov – Albany Theatre, Coventry 7.30pm Admission free

-Check out album reviews and some recent videos
+Check out album reviews and some videos of the previous line up

 Here are some reviews of the Firedaze album Let’s Have Another One

 Let’s Have Another One is the third album from Leamington based folk rock trio Firedaze, and on this one they’ve upped the tempo, and the volume.

 The album opens with Let’s Have Another One, a rousing number with a singalong chorus that I can well imagine being played over the tannoy after every goal with the crowd joining in.

 Drink To Your Health is a song about a pub (and drinking) and sets up much of the theme of the album.
 Steff claims that this is not a lockdown album, but I disagree; that’s exactly what it is, whether that’s what was intended or not.
 The songs may not be about lockdown, but they are a reminder of the things we haven’t been able to do because of it; live music, pubs, and friends